Introduction to Architecture for High School Students Online

 The Introduction to Architecture for High School Students is academically rigorous, but it does not offer college-credit.
 Individual assignments, class participation and attendance will be evaluated by the instructors.
 Upon successfully completing the course, students will receive an official Statement of Completion from The Cooper Union.

-Successful completion is determined by the instructors and the administration of the School of Architecture and will be based on attendance, satisfactory completion of assignments, participation in group critiques, studio work and productivity, and adherence to the program's Code of Conduct.
+Successful completion is determined by the instructors and the administration of the School of Architecture and will be based on attendance, satisfactory completion of assignments, participation in group critiques, design work and productivity, and adherence to the program's Code of Conduct.

 Class attendance is carefully monitored.
 Students are expected to attend all classes unless they are ill.
 A student who misses multiple class sessions may not receive a Certificate of Completion, even if those absences are excused.

-The Cooper Union is committed to preserving an environment that challenges every student to realize his or her potential.
+The Cooper Union is committed to preserving an environment that challenges every student to realize their potential.
 You are expected to provide your best effort and will be supported to produce original work of the highest caliber.
 Plagiarism is the presentation of another person’s “work” (ideas, words, equations, computer code, graphics, lab data, etc.) as one’s own.
 Plagiarism in any form is not tolerated and may lead to dismissal from the program.

 Code of Conduct

-is designed to ensure the safety and well-being of the students and the integrity of the college.
-They are strictly enforced and failure to abide by them results in dismissal from the Introduction to Architecture for High School Students.
+The Code of Conduct is designed to ensure the safety and well-being of the students and the integrity of the college.
+It is strictly enforced and failure to abide by it results in dismissal from the Introduction to Architecture Online for High School Students.
 A student’s adherence to the Code of Conduct is determined by the instructors and administration of the School of Architecture.

 Frequently Asked Questions

-• I do not have any architecture experience.
+I do not have any architecture experience.
 Can I participate?

 You do not need any prior experience in or have studied architecture to participate in the Introduction to Architecture program.

-• Are there any specific math or engineering skills necessary?
+Are there any specific math or engineering skills necessary?
 What about computer software skills?

 Students who wish to enroll in the Introduction to Architecture program are not required to have specific skills beyond basic math and general computer literacy.

-• What is the attendance policy?
+What is the attendance policy?
 What if I have to miss a class?

-• What happens after the program ends?
+What happens after the program ends?

 The Introduction to Architecture program culminates in a portfolio that can potentially be used for applying to an undergraduate degree program in architecture.

-• Are scholarships available?
+Are scholarships available?

 Scholarships and Financial Aid are not available for the Summer Programs in the School of Architecture.

-• What equipment and/or materials will I need to bring?
+What equipment and/or materials will I need?

 * Except in cases in which classes are cancelled, all application fees and program costs are non-refundable.